Earthquakes on April 2, 2026

 35.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.3 earthquake 112 km WNW of Ternate, Indonesia came in on April 2, 2026 at 21:29 UTC.
-Coming 18 hours after a magnitude 6.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
-Coordinates: 1.058°, 126.405°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+April 2, 2026 brought a magnitude 4.3 earthquake 112 km WNW of Ternate, Indonesia, logged at 21:29 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 6.3 earthquake that occurred about 18 hours earlier.
+At a depth of 35.0 km, the event was shallow crustal.
+Geolocation places the event at 1.058°N, 126.405°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02